 Magnetic Island is full of beautiful scenery and indigenous wildlife.
 If you haven’t seen a koala yet, then this is the place to go, as there are plenty.
 Going to Magnetic Island for a few hours breaks up the day, and is worth it for the scenery alone!

 The drive to Mission Beach isn’t too long, but it is short in the way of places to stop.

 My recommendation would be to make a pit stop somewhere around Ingham and Macknade and head straight to Mission Beach afterwards.

-Once you arrive in Mission Beach, the main place you want to head to is the beach!
+Once you arrive at Mission Beach, the main place you want to head to is the beach!

 It’s one of the best in Australia, and it’s an ideal place to relax for the evening before you head onto Cairns the following day.
 If you’re lucky, you may be treated to a beautiful sunset too!

 1 hour 48 minutes